skazochneg/GoogleImageDates/README.md

 So I decided to extract all the pictures I have there.
 I uses Google Takeout process for this.
 Later I bought more space on Google Drive so I decided to put extracted images back there.

-But it seems that when you upload picture to Google photos, and then you amend the Taked Date image attribute, Google does not change the image file itself.
+But it turned out that when you download pictures from Google using Takeout process, all the images dated the current date.
-It just creates some meta information connected to that image file somewhere.
-During the Takeout process you get images which maybe still with the wrong Date Taken attribute.
+So during the Takeout process you get images which maybe still with the wrong Date Taken attribute.

-Google also suppolies meta information in the corresponding *.json files.
+Google suppolies meta information about Date Taken in the corresponding *.json files.
 So that every image.jpeg has a corresponding image.jpeg.json file when you make a Takeout process.
-When you put the image.jpeg back to Google Photos, Google sees the opriginal Taken Date image attribute, and I could not find any means to supply Google back with the information from the *.json file.
+When you put the image.jpeg back to Google Photos, Google sees the wrong Taken Date image attribute, and I could not find any means to supply Google back with the information from the *.json file.

 So I decided to modify the original image.jpeg files with the metadata supplied in *.json file and then upload the updated image.jpeg to Google Photos.